TonicAI/tonic_validate/README.md

 The possible inputs for a RAG metric are:
 * **Question**: The question asked.
-* **Reference answer**: A prewritten answer that serves as the ground truth for how the RAG system should answer the question.
+* **Reference answer**: A prewritten answer that serves as the ground truth for how the RAG application should answer the question.
-* **LLM answer**: The answer the RAG system gives to the question.
+* **LLM answer**: The answer the RAG application gives to the question.
-* **Retrieved context**: The retrieved context that is used in the prompt of the RAG system.
+* **Retrieved context**: The retrieved context that is used in the prompt of the RAG application.
 * **Top k context**: The top k pieces of context of the retrieval system, where k is fixed and the retrieved context is always a subset of the top k context.

 The following metrics reference table shows, for each Tonic Validate metric: